Skip to main content

 Quarantine period in case of exclusion from the SME scheme

-Small enterprises excluded from the SME scheme in Malta are not able to benefit from that exemption during a quarantine period.
+Small enterprises excluded from the SME scheme in Malta are not able to benefit from that exemption during a one year quarantine period.

 You can consult the quarantine period applicable in Malta on TEDB database.